ymartin101/SOARS-Baseline/README.md

-# SOARS - Space Object and Astrodynamics Radar Simulator
+# SOARS - Space Object and Astrodynamics Radar Simulator (Baseline version)

 ---

-SOARS is a ray-traced radar simulator for simulating the performance and output of a variety of radar systems.
-It is based on the design of the Flexible Extensible Radar Simulator (FERS) as well as the Ray Tracing Simulator (RTS), and could be used to generate useful results for real-world projects involving space-oriented systems.
+SOARS is a radar simulator for simulating the performance and output of a variety of radar systems.
+It is based on the design of the Flexible Extensible Radar Simulator (FERS) and could be used to generate useful results for real-world projects involving space-oriented systems.
+Note that this version of the software does not include ray tracing.

 #### AUTHORS